All Episodes

 Can't do anything about that.

-You're not gonna allow the police to come and assist the fantastic National Guard troops will be here.
+You're not going to allow the police to come and assist.

 They'll be on call just like police officers, except they'll be the ones that do their jobs.

-I I re at some point I don't understand.
+At some point, I don't understand.

-Like I really don't understand how we allow as a society, we allow certain parts of our society to just go, no.
+Like, I really don't understand how we allow, as a society, we allow certain parts of our society to just go no.

-And the idea that when it's not a state issue.
+And the idea that's a federal issue.

-They're the American peoples, they're their citizens.
+They're the American peoples.

-And like being in Chicago this weekend in downtown, where they decide to keep care of it, it's a gorgeous city.
+And like being in Chicago this weekend in downtown where they decide to keep care of it, it's a gorgeous city.

-Like to the likes that blew my mind, to be honest with you.
+It is a world-class city, like to the likes that blew my mind, to be honest with you.

 Yeah.

-And if they continue to let these policies run rampant, pretty soon the nice parts stop existing, like they have in New York to a large degree, like they have in Los Angeles to a large degree.
+And if they continue to let these policies run rampant, pretty soon the nice parts stop existing like they have in New York to a large degree, like they have in Los Angeles to a large degree.

-So I I don't know the legality here.
+So I don't know the legality here.

 I mean, I don't have any stronger opinion.

-Um I think it's totally reasonable for guard uh for guard soldiers to be protecting federal buildings because of the lack of response from local police.
+I think it's totally reasonable for guard soldiers to be protecting federal buildings because of the lack of response from local police and the stifling, basically, from mayors and rogue mayors and governors, especially Pritzker, a billionaire.

 I know, right?